PrincetonUniversity/install_pytorch/README.md

 conda activate torch-env
 ```

-Be sure to include `conda activate torch-env` and `#SBATCH --gres=gpu:1` in your Slurm script on the GPU clusters. `conda activate torch-env` is required on the CPU clusters (Perseus and Della).
+Be sure to include `conda activate torch-env` in your Slurm script.

 # Example